alestic/aws-lambda-codepipeline-site-generator-npm/README.md

         npm install
         npm run build
     fi
-    cp -a SOURCEDIR/build/.
-SITEDIR/

-where SOURCEDIR contains the content of the CodeCommit Git repository, and SITEDIR is the resulting content that will be sync'd to the S3 bucket serving the static website.
+The resulting content should be in the "build" subdirectory as that will be be sync'd to the S3 bucket serving the static website.

 When passing parameters to the AWS Git-backed static website CloudFormation template, specify: